Seagate/opensea-common/README.md

 #### Platforms

-Under Linux this libraries can be built on the following platforms using a cross platform compiler:
+Under Linux this library can be built on the following platforms using a cross platform compiler:

         aarch64